madhumitagupt/Sales-Insights-Using-PowerBI-and-SQL/README.md

 3. **End result** :- An automated dashboard providing quick and latest sights in order to support Data driven decision making.

-4. **Success Criteria** :- Dahboard uncovering sales order insights with latest data available.
+4. **Success Criteria** :- Dashboard uncovering sales order insights with latest data available.
 Sales team able to take better decisions and prove 10% cost saving of total spend.
-Sales analysis stop data gathering manually in order to save 20% business time andreinvest it value added activity.
+Sales analysis stop data gathering manually in order to save 20% business time and reinvest it value added activity.

 ## Data Analysis using MySQL